 Students complete 48 credits in General Education courses to acquire a broad foundation in the humanities and fine arts, sciences and mathematics, and social sciences.
 The general education program is structured so students, in consultation with academic advisors, work to select general education courses that meld with the students' major required courses, co-curricular, and extra-curricular activities.

+Legacy Model: The Legacy Model applies to all current students who began their program of study prior to Fall 2025.
 The three broad general education objectives are: 1.
 Students will think, speak, and write clearly, 2.
 Students will demonstrate foundational knowledge of the important ideas and methods of different ways of knowing, and 3.
 Students will connect important ideas and methods of inquiry from different disciplines as a means of becoming holistic and responsible citizens in a diverse and technologically complex, global community.
 To meet these objectives, the general education curriculum has three components: Foundations for Lifelong Learning, Critical Thinking Across the Liberal Arts, and Connections and Exploration.
+Effective during the Fall 2025 semester and onward, all incoming students are required to complete a FYEX 100 course as part of the general education curriculum.